Dear Big Beauty,

-As a makeup artist-in-training having safe products to use on my clients and myself is my top priority.
-Applying skin care and makeup to people’s faces and giving product recommendations is my job and I need to feel confident in what I am using and promoting.
+As a concerned consumer and beauty blogger having safe products to recommend to others and that I use myself is my top priority.
+Giving product recommendations is my job and I need to feel confident in what I am using and promoting.

 Yes, I am talking to you Lancome, Estee Lauder, Max Factor, Shiseido, Bobbi Brown Cosmetics, Clinique, Revlon, Covergirl, Maybelline, Avon, L’Oreal, Almay, Mary Kay, The Body Shop, etc.